Tutorial 1: Getting your feet wet – a simple echo server and client¶

 from the run()

-specify the message in a configuration file (covered in the next tutorial).
+allows you to specify the message in a configuration file (covered in the next

 To send the “Hello” message to the server, run this in the project directory: